colbyn/json-osi/CONTEXT.md

+# TODO

+This documentation is a best effort WIP that isn't fully up-to-date with the current project implementation.

 # Evidence-Driven Schema Inference → Typed IR → Strict Rust

 This is the high-level map for future-you (or a careful AI).
 It explains what the tool does, why it’s strict, and where to adjust policies without derailing rigor.